 Andrew B. Watt is me.
-I am a history teacher in central Connecticut at a small private K-8 school.
-That’s enough to identify me to the discerning reader, if he really wants to know my school.
+I am a designer, artist, writer and philosopher in central Connecticut.
+That’s enough to identify me to the discerning reader.

-In 2009, I made a trip to the Nueva School in California to meet Kim Saxe, and visit their Innovation Lab, and learn about Design Thinking.
+In 2009, I made a trip to a school in California to meet teachers and visit an innovative classroom, see a different way of teaching, and learn about Design Thinking.
 My boss sent me out there, hoping to bring Design Thinking to an East Coast school in a big way.
 I can’t thank her enough for the ways she’s shown me to grow and develop as a teacher.
 I don’t think I’ve been the same since; my boss says “you’ve swallowed the blue pill.”
-That place made a deep impression on me, and I owe them so very, very much out at Nueva.
+That place made a deep impression on me.

 I am a level 1 USFA-certified foil coach and a NOLS-trained outdoor educator.
 I struggle with issues of how to connect students to technology use beyond Facebook and MySpace.
 I am interested in visual thinking, skills-based teaching, and constructivism.
 I have been blogging since 2002 on several different sites, including livejournal.com (most of the posts there have been ported here, though).

-In addition, I am the Chair of the Commission on Professional Development (CPD), of the Connecticut Association of Independent Schools.
-We plan, design, and prepare programs for teachers at private schools across the state.
-Our (new) blog is here, with very little content; our Wiki (with much more content) is here.
+In addition, I was for a time the chair of the Commission on Professional Development (CPD), of the Connecticut Association of Independent Schools.
+They planned, designed, and prepared programs for teachers at private schools across the state.
+Their (new) blog is here, with very little content; our Wiki (with much more content) is here.

-In my spare time, I hike and kayak.
+In my spare time, I make things (sewing, knitting, carpentry and simple machinery), hike and kayak.
 I also write.
 Duh.